Bonnaroo Criminal Charges Defense Attorneys in Lebanon

 Fighting festival-related charges in Nashville, Mt.
 Juliet, Cookeville, and throughout Tennessee

 Music festivals are always a great experience.
 You can spend time with your friends (making new ones along the way) and support the bands and artists you love.
-Bonnaroo takes this experience to an entirely different level – where else can you see Lizzo, the Foo Fighters, or the Rolling Stones all in one place?
+Bonnaroo takes this experience to an entirely different level – where else can you see Lizzo, the Foo Fighters, or Orville Peck all in one place?
 You can also partake in several fun non-music related activities, from the cinema to the arts to sampling local fare and brews.

 Unfortunately, law enforcement officials in Tennessee believe that festival attendees are into a different kind of activity altogether.
 They’re actively searching for law breakers – and they’re looking to make big busts.
 At Lowery, Lowery & Cherry, PLLC, we want you to make the most of the festival season, so that you can keep coming back to Bonnaroo each year to make new memories.
 Avoid an arrest this season by following some simple rules.
 If you are arrested, our Lebanon criminal defense attorneys will be right there by your side to ensure that your rights are protected, fighting to have your charges dropped.